radiantspace/talk2robots/README.md

 - [x] Summarize message thread by adding :memo: emoji to a message
 - [ ] Use `/teacher` mode to correct and explain grammar
 - [x] Upgrade subscription `/upgrade`, only free subscription is available at the moment:
-  - Free - limits to $0.05 AI usage
+  - Free - limits to $0.10 AI usage
-  - Free+ - limits to $0.25 AI usage (just to test the system and conversion rates)
 - [ ] Cancel subscription `/downgrade`
 - [ ] Get user status (usage, limits etc) `/mystatus`
 - [ ] Get `/support`